Se habla español

 7. Replace the valve caps after you have adjusted the tire pressure.
 They protect the valve stem from dirt and road grime that can cause leaks.

-While you are doing the tire pressure checks, it is a good idea to take a few extra seconds visually to inspect each tire for excessive tread wear, foreign objects stuck in the tire tread, deep cuts, or large bumps on the side of the tire.
+While you are doing the tire pressure checks, it is a good idea to take a few extra seconds to visually inspect each tire for excessive tread wear, foreign objects stuck in the tread, deep cuts, or large bumps on the side of the tire.
 Any of these conditions could mean your tires need to be replaced soon.

 Conclusion